UNM ATHLETICS

 "We're local.
 We were founded in Albuquerque.
 I'm a two-time graduate of UNM.
 I want to say the Pit as well.
 But really, the point isn't that we take over the name.
 We support, we power the work that they're doing, and also recognizing how much this will positively impact the community."

-UNM and Nusenda's agreement mirrors what one regional university recently got for its arena naming rights deal.
+UNM and Nusenda's agreement is similar to what one regional university recently got for its arena naming rights deal.
 The University of Arizona, a member of the Big 12 conference, announced a 15-year, $27.7 million agreement with an insurance company to rename its basketball facility the McKale Center at ALKEME Arena.
 UA will get roughly $1.8 million per year from ALKEME.

 History of Pit naming rights